 I love this picture:-

 Wasting no time is important after a certain age (although I hate referring to age) simply because you’ve got less of it left to waste.
 Whilst at 50 you could feasibly still have half your life ahead of you, it still focuses the mind.
 But it’s not wasted time to be on your own after divorce and spend time with friends, family and just sitting in your space, doing the things you love, getting to know yourself again.
 After a long period of reflection I now believe that we get more picky and set in our ways over time, because there are a lot more things to life than being in a relationship, so it has to be special.
-Choosing to be with someone instead of living alone (or with your children) becomes more difficult because living alone is not so bad.
+Choosing to be with someone instead of living alone (or with your children) becomes more difficult because living alone is not so bad, in fact it can be great.
 When you’ve been used to doing things your way and have found your feet again, it’s quite difficult to learn how to sew even just the edges of two separate lives together.

 It’s not easy to teach an old dog new tricks, especially if you’ve had children and a marriage (or two) and we all know it’s not a good idea to try and get a Leopard to change it’s spots.
 You’ve somehow got to live and let live and find a way to share your life, your expectations, your dreadful habits, your not so dreadful habits, their dreadful habits, your friends and your children in peace and harmony.
 We haven’t yet worked out how to do that.

 It’s quite strange to be looking at alternative options at this age and stage when everyone else seems to have a clear life plan, attempting to work out what your ultimate joint objective is and how you get there without pissing each other off.
 How do you even share your cutlery, your cupboard space, your wall space, OMG, it’s all a little bit daunting.
 Maybe living apart is a better option – two houses mean you can run back to the hills when you want to.
-But I suspect that doesn’t ultimately work – it’s too easy to be non committal.
+It works for Jeanette Winterson.
+But I suspect that doesn’t ultimately work for both parties – it’s too easy to be non committal.
 BUT I have friends who are now, after 30 years of marriage, considering separate bedrooms because of the incessant snoring and yet that clearly wouldn’t work in a new relationship.
 But what if you’ve both slept on the same side of the bed for your whole life thus far?
 Who is going to have to capitulate and get used to sleeping on the “wrong” side when it affects dodgy arms and legs?
 My mother suggested we get single beds.
 Great.
 Another no no in a new relationship.

 It’s all a process I guess and we’re working it all out.
 My thoughts on relationships after divorce to try and remember are as follows:-